MunifTanjim/nui.nvim/README.md

     bottom_left = "╰", bottom = "─", bottom_right  = "╯",
   }
   ```

-`border.highlight` can be a string denoting the highlight group name for the border characters.

 `border.text` can be an table with the following keys: